| | |

 |

-Man being
+| Man being

-mortal destroys
+mortal destroys the doctrine

-that sinneth,
+"The soul that sinneth,

-The proper recognition of the meaning of the terms mortal and immortal, and of their use
+| The proper recognition of the meaning of the terms mortal and immortal, and of their use

 in the Scriptures, destroys the very foundation of the doctrine of eternal torment.
 It is